andf-crl/docs/v20.2/architecture/storage-layer.md

 ### MVCC

-CockroachDB relies heavily on [multi-version concurrency control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to process concurrent requests and guarantee consistency.
-Much of this work is done by using [hybrid logical clock (HLC) timestamps](transaction-layer.html#time-and-hybrid-logical-clocks) to differentiate between versions of data, track commit timestamps, and identify a value's garbage collection expiration.
+CockroachDB relies heavily on [multi-[version](cluster-settings.html#setting-version) concurrency control (MVCC)](https://en.wikipedia.org/wiki/Multi[version](cluster-settings.html#setting-version)_concurrency_control) to process concurrent requests and guarantee consistency.
+Much of this work is done by using [hybrid logical clock (HLC) timestamps](transaction-layer.html#time-and-hybrid-logical-clocks) to differentiate between [version](cluster-settings.html#setting-version)s of data, track commit timestamps, and identify a value's garbage collection expiration.
 All of this MVCC data is then stored in Pebble.

 Despite being implemented in the storage layer, MVCC values are widely used to enforce consistency in the [transaction layer](transaction-layer.html).
 For example, CockroachDB maintains a [timestamp cache](transaction-layer.html#timestamp-cache), which stores the timestamp of the last time that the key was read.
 If a write operation occurs at a lower timestamp than the largest value in the read timestamp cache, it signifies there’s a potential anomaly and the transaction must be restarted at a later timestamp.